spdk/spdk/doc/accel_fw.md

 enabled via startup RPC as discussed earlier, the software module will use ISA-L if available for functions such as CRC32C.
 Otherwise, standard glibc calls are used to back the framework API.

-### Batching {#batching}

-Batching is exposed by the acceleration framework and provides an interface to batch sets of commands up and then submit them with a single command.
-The public API is consistent with the implementation however each plug-in module behaves differently depending on its capabilities.

-The DSA engine has complete support for batching all supported commands together into one submission.
-This is advantageous as it reduces the overhead incurred in the submission process to the hardware.

-The software engine supports batching only to be consistent with the framework API.
-In software there is no savings by batching sets of commands versus submitting them individually.

-The IOAT engine supports batching but it is only beneficial for `memmove` and `memfill` as these are supported by the hardware.
-All other commands can be batched and the framework will manage all other commands via software.